 You should always be on top of the money that you owe to your customers.
 Not only is this necessary for your credit profile, but it can also assist you with managing debt in a better manner.

-If you do take a small business loan from a lender, make sure that you religiously follow the repayment plan that they give to you.
-Most private lenders happen to be relaxed when it comes to repayment, which is why you can get better deals than you would get from the bank.
+If you do take a small business funding from a funder, make sure that you religiously follow the repayment plan that they give to you.
+Most private funders happen to be relaxed when it comes to repayment, which is why you can get better deals than you would get from the bank.

 Other than your payables, you should also have a strict eye on your Accounts Receivables.
 You need to make sure that your receivables are reminded time and again about the money that they owe to you.